dev-iram/Airline-Booking-System/README.md

  ✦ Programming Language; C# (Help System using HTML, CSS + Bootstrap)
  ✦ Framework; .NET Framework
  ✦ Software Tools;
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp✧ Microsoft Visual Studio: Used for the creation of the Airline Booking System and the Graphical User Interface
+    &nbsp;&nbsp;&nbsp;&nbsp;✧ Microsoft Visual Studio: Used for the creation of the Airline Booking System and the Graphical User Interface
-    ✧ DB Browser: Used to populate and view database tables.
+    &nbsp;&nbsp;&nbsp;&nbsp;✧ DB Browser: Used to populate and view database tables.
 Management of the database used in the system
-    ✧ SQlite: Entry level free database
+    &nbsp;&nbsp;&nbsp;&nbsp;✧ SQlite: Entry level free database
-    ✧ Packages: NuGet SQLite Packages and Entity Framework installed on Visual Studio required to connect Database to the System
+    &nbsp;&nbsp;&nbsp;&nbsp;✧ Packages: NuGet SQLite Packages and Entity Framework installed on Visual Studio required to connect Database to the System

 # 𝐀𝐬𝐬𝐢𝐠𝐧𝐦𝐞𝐧𝐭 𝐁𝐫𝐢𝐞𝐟